Forge Bible Bot

 Setup

-1 Enable it — Go to General Settings → Monthly Memory Verse and toggle it on.
+1 Enable it — Go to Discord Settings → Monthly Memory Verse and toggle it on.

 2 Set the verse — Enter a reference (e.g., Psalm 119:11) and optionally pick a translation.